 SECTION 8.
 The Faculty Senate shall be composed of the following:

 A. Voting members.
-Voting members of the Faculty Senate shall include at least forty regular full-time members of the faculty of Georgia Southern University holding the rank of instructor, assistant professor, associate professor, or professor who have been members of Georgia Southern University
+Voting members of the Faculty Senate shall include at least forty regular full-time members of the faculty of Georgia Southern University holding the rank of instructor, senior lecturer, lecturer, assistant professor, associate professor, or professor who have been members of Georgia Southern University

 Statutes